-Skills have taken on a new focus in the world we’re in now.
-COVID-19 has had an enormous impact on the way we work, where we work and which skills are valued.
+Skills have taken on a new focus in the world we’re in now, due to changes in the way we work, where we work and which skills are valued.

 If you’re looking to secure a new position, change career or grow in your current role, it’s important to know exactly what skills employers are looking for, and how you can demonstrate these skills in an application or interview.

 Here are the top five in-demand skills according to two leading recruiters.